Customizing your bar chart

 - The description should have as much information about the data as possible: What do we see exactly?
 E.g. "Unemployment rates in % in all US states, 2016"

 - The source name will give our readers the information about how trustworthy our data is.
 Does it come from a government institution or another trustworthy organization?
-The source URL lets our reader dig even deeper and have a look at the underlying data themselves.
-Both, source name and source URL, should be filled out on every map or chart to increase transparency.
+The source URL lets our reader dig even deeper and have a look at the underlying data.
+Whenever possible, ensure that you provide a source name and source URL for every map or chart to increase transparency.
 E.g. US Bureau of Labour Statistics, August 2017

 In the 2nd panel in the "Annotate" tab, we can choose to highlight elements: The label in front of these bars will appear in bold.
 We can revert the highlight by clicking on the x in front of the label: